mrkkrp/markkarpov.com/tutorial/megaparsec.md

     -- ^ Fancy, custom errors.
 ```

-In English: a `ParseError` is either a `TrivialError` with at most one
+In English: a `ParseError` is either a `TrivialError`, with at most one
-unexpected item and a (possibly empty) collection of expected items or a
+unexpected item and a (possibly empty) collection of expected items, or a
 `FancyError`.

 `ParseError s e` is parametrized over two type variables:

-* `s` is the type of input stream.
+* `s` is the type of the input stream.
-* `e` is the type of custom component of parse error.
+* `e` is the type of the custom component of the parse error.

 `ErrorItem` is defined as: